 There were some pretty compelling reasons for Christie to enjoy the plaudits, capitalize on the enhanced national and intraparty stature, and prepare for a time when the arguments against his ability to serve effectively will be much less compelling.

-This article appears in the Oct.
-4, 2011, edition of National Journal Daily.
+This article appears in the October 4, 2011, edition of NJ Daily.